hazaaAlmarzooqi/simpleMyreads_ReactProject/README.md

 # MyReads App

 ### Description
-A simple app that allows users to organize their books into different categories.
+A simple app that allows users to organize their books in categories.

 ### Features
 - View books in different shelves based on their reading status (Currently Reading, Want to Read, Read).